MIDL-Conference/midl-website-2024/pages/registration.md

 Price: **105€/night**

 **100 rooms** are available and will be attributed directly upon request.
+In this phase of registration, we will pririotize students for the reservation of the rooms.

 Two booking possibilities (no possibility to book individual nights):